Prince Harry, Girlfriend Meghan Markle Reportedly Prep For First Public Date Amid Alleged Royal Outrage

 Royal Family Famously Private: Did Meghan Ruin Her Romance With Harry By Gushing?

-BET noted that Markle’s public proclamation of love for Harry may have derailed her romance, because members of the royal family are known for holding onto their privacy.
+BET noted that Markle’s public proclamation of love for Harry may have derailed her romance because members of the royal family are known for holding onto their privacy.
 Therefore, her decision to be interviewed by Vanity Fair and offer up a tell-all about their romantic relationship reportedly shocked royal critics.

-Moreover, the publication cited a source’s warning about the dire future for Harry’s and Meghan’s romance if she participates in a similar interview about the prince.
+Moreover, the publication cited a source’s warning about the dire future for Harry and Meghan’s romance if she participates in a similar interview about the prince.

 “[If Markle] opens up about her Prince Harry romance in another interview, it might jeopardize their future altogether.”